 Rose & Crown Restaurant is my favorite table service restaurant in not just the Countries in Epcot but holds on to my number one dining spot as the Best Restaurant in Epcot.

-If you decide to have a meal here, you will be disappointed!
+If you decide to have a meal here, you will not be disappointed!

 If you want British food on the go, Yorkshire Fish and Chips is a quick-service stop serving up what you probably already guessed, fish and chips!